htcondor/htcondor/docs/overview/current-limitations.rst

     take advantage of checkpointing and remote system calls.
 This often precludes commercial software binaries from taking advantage of these services because commercial packages rarely make their source and/or object code available.
-HTCondor’s other services are still available for these commercial packages.
+HTCondor's other services are still available for these commercial packages.